 - This is a simple plugin to optimize your database and ensure that an additional plugin does not burden your site.

-- The main purpose is automatic backup of the database and registration of files.
+- The main purpose is the automatic backup of the database and registration of files.

 - Display your database profile in great detail